ooawagaeri/tp/docs/UserGuide.md

 Format: `undoJobComplete INDEX`

 * Marks the repair job at the specified `INDEX` as complete
+* User should call `listJob -c` to view all completed jobs before calling this command
-* `INDEX` must refer to a job that works on a previously completed command.
-It will not work on a currently pending job.
+* `INDEX` must refer to a completed job.
+It will not work on a currently pending job
 * `INDEX` refers to the index of the repair job as shown in the repair job listing
 * `INDEX` must be a positive integer(1,2,3…)